 Human bias and recruiting efficiencies

-According to the Cognitive Bias Codex, humans are subject to more than 180 cognitive biases in the traditional hiring process.
-From reviewing a job applicant’s information to interview selection and conducting interviews.
+According to the Cognitive Bias Codex, humans are subject to more than 180 cognitive biases in the traditional hiring process. from reviewing a job applicant’s information to selecting for an interview and conducting interviews.

 With AI, biases will show up in patterns found in legacy recruitment data.
 The longer the TA history, the more the AI-powered process can learn, preferences removed, and the function “re-educated.”
 Several approaches can be followed.

 One is to have two algorithms working in parallel to mitigate bias.
 The first algorithm selects a candidate based on a specific data set, i.e., skills required.
 The second is responsible for underlying sensitive attributes such as gender, age, race, and school-leaving qualification.
 The first selects the best candidate based on attributes required for the role.
 The second seeks out sensitive attributes to ensure no bias in the selection process.

 Post-processing is another technique.
 It’s designed to take inherently biased results and recast them fairly and accurately.
 Suppose the distribution of job applicants is not equal regarding gender, with a danger one gender might be ranked higher.
 In that case, the system readjusts, so each application has the same chance to be reviewed and considered.

 Pros and cons of AI for an employer brand